-For data by Indigenous status, rates are reported for 5 jurisdictions combined – New South Wales, Queensland, Western Australia, South Australia and the Northern Territory.
+For data by Indigenous status, deaths and death rates are reported for 5 jurisdictions combined – New South Wales, Queensland, Western Australia, South Australia and the Northern Territory.
 These jurisdictions are considered to have adequate levels of Indigenous identification in mortality data.
-The total number of deaths are reported across all Australian jurisdictions.

 This report adjusts for Victorian additional death registrations of deaths that were registered in Victoria in 2017 and 2018 but were not provided to the ABS for compilation until 2019.
 As a result, the number of CKD deaths reported for 2017 to 2019 may differ from previously reported numbers.
 For more detail, see the Technical note: Victorian additional registrations and time series adjustments in Causes of death, Australian methodology.